minibits-cash/minibits_wallet/README.md

 Minibits wallet is in alpha and available as of now only for Android devices.
 You have the following options to try it out:
 - [ ] Join open testing program on Google Play (NOT READY YET)
-- [ ] Download .apk file from Releases page and install it on your phone (NOT READY YET)
+- [X] Download .apk file from Releases page and install it on your phone

 # Development